ParkerPup.com

 First of all, thank you for coming in the first place!
 We've added a Subscribe! link so you can sign up to be notified when we update.
 While we would love to send out alerts every single time we add things to the site, we don't always do so as it might annoy people... because.... we always have things add!
 We'll try to limit our email alerts to once a week at the most, but feel free to check back often because we might add a few surprises here and there without spamming your inbox and causing a jam!

-Just kidding.
 We use a "positive reinforcement" training method, which simply means that we reward desirable behaviors (praise, cookies, tennis balls or favorite toys) and use "management techniques" and the withdrawal of attention to prevent behaviors we don’t want.
-One of the greatest things you can do with your pup is sign up for an obedience class.
+One of the greatest things you can do with your dog is sign up for an obedience class.
 We've had years and years of experience with dogs, and it's amazing what you will learn by taking a course to understand animal behavior.
-It's also a great way to bond with your puppy.
+It's also a great way to bond with your dog or puppy.

 There are classes available in most cities, and it's important to check them out to see their techniques before signing up.
 If they show compassion in their training methods and lots of praise, it's probably a good place to go.